dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/running-nancyfx-in-a-docker-container-a-beginners-guide-to-build-and-run-dotnet-applications-in-docker.md

 <a href="https://www.flickr.com/photos/130657798@N05/23611653874/in/dateposted-public/" title="nancy-os-version-in-browser-from-docker-container"><img src="https://farm2.staticflickr.com/1704/23611653874_2a86e00c5e_z.jpg" alt="nancy-os-version-in-browser-from-docker-container"></a>

 This is pretty awesome.
-With almost no effort we managed to run a Nancy .NET application in Mono in a Docker container!
+With almost no effort we managed to run a Nancy .NET application on Mono in a Docker container!

 #### Tip: map the Docker IP address to a friendly DNS